 Here are 4 ways to prep for your performance review:

 1. List out your accomplishments

 What targets did you set for yourself at the start of the year or each quarter?
 Were you able to achieve some or all of them?
 Trace your calendars, emails, documents, presentations, etc. Some unattended goals may be lurking in those places.

 Once that’s done, the next thing is to quantify your impact – your impact should be measurable.
 In other words, let numbers do the talking.
 Examples include certifications earned, awards won, budgets managed, the number of clients signed, and so on.

 2. Identify at least one thing that you want

 For instance, a new mother may need or want more flexibility.
-Whereas, if you are new in a career field or company, you may want more visibility.
-Visibility could mean being assigned tasks or projects that are important to the company and leadership teams.
+Whereas, if you are new in a career field or company, you may desire more visibility.
+Visibility could mean assigning tasks or projects important to the company and leadership teams.
 So what is it that you want?
 More flexibility or visibility?
 A pay raise or promotion?
 Professional development budget?